tc39/proposal-pipeline-operator/README.md

 which was set aside in favor of single-operator proposals.

 [split mix]: https://github.com/tc39/proposal-pipeline-operator/wiki#proposal-3-split-mix

-The pipe champion group has presented F# pipes for Stage 2 twice to TC39, being unsuccessful both times due to pushback from multiple other TC39 representatives’ memory performance concerns, syntax concerns about await, and concerns about encouraging ecosystem bifurcation/forking.
-(For more information, see the [proposal history][].)

 Split mix might return as a proposal after Hack pipes.
 In the meantime, [`Function.pipe` might get standardized][helpers],